SchmollerLab/Cell_ACDC/cellacdc/scripts/README.md

 Wrong tif files found:
 Refer to tif files are not found.
 The shift is different depending on where on one picture im currently at:
-No fix, usally this effect is low enough to not cause problems with segmentation and tracking.
+No fix, usually this effect is low enough to not cause problems with segmentation and tracking.

 ### Configs
 There are quite a few things you can change in scripts.
-In order to do that, open them with a text editor of your choice (even Notepad should suffice)
+To change them, change them in configs.json in the "scripts" folder.
 ## Same in all scripts
 'NEW_PATH_SUF':
 Changes the suffix of the new files.
 Leaving it empty causes old files to be overwritten, which is recommended, as otherwise the data prep process will also align the old files.